Danykas30/EntorK-Network/README.md

 # EntorK-Network
-EntorK ntwork website i need to creat i 1 day
+EntorK ntwork website i need to creat in 1 day